-QQ has not changed dues amounts since 2017.
-At its September meeting, QQ determined to raise dues by 3% in 2022.
+QQ has not changed Dues in recent years.
 QQ is not charged the standard indirect rate, as consultants utilize less of the kind of resources charged to indirect.
 The program is charged an administrative fee of less than the +/- 15% indirect cost.
 Last year, that was 8%.

 The annual QQ budget is also reviewed and approved by that Committee, which has direct oversight of the consultants who work with QQ.
 Dues from QQ fund most program activities.
-QQ approved its budget in September of 2021.